PrincetonUniversity/PsyNeuLink/README.md

              b) assign missing params (if assign_missing == True)
              c) validate_params
                  - checks that each param is listed in paramClassDefaults
-                 - checks that value is compatible with on in paramClassDefauts
+                 - checks that value is compatible with one in paramClassDefauts
          7) Set self.variable = variableInstanceDefault
          8) Set self.paramsCurrent = paramInstanceDefaults
          9) validate_execute_method